TRACKING THE PROMISES:

 MGen Cam Ross UNDOF 1998–2000

 Canada has not deployed any UN Force Commanders or heads of military components in the twenty-first century.
 Canada was offered the opportunity to submit candidates for the force commander positions in the D.R.
 Congo and Mali around 2008 and 2016, respectively, but did not commit.
-The highest ranking positions in the twenty-first century has been the Force Chief of Staff in MINUSTAH, i.e., in Haiti, 2005-2017, and Deputy Chief of Staff Operations (DCOS Ops) in MONUSCO in D.R.
-Congo (ongoing).
+The highest ranking positions in the twenty-first century has been the Force Chief of Staff in MINUSTAH, i.e., in Haiti, 2005–2017, and Deputy Chief of Staff Operations (DCOS Ops) in MONUSCO in D.R.
+Congo (ongoing, as of 2024).

-On the police side, a Canadian police officer headed the police component in the UN's missions in Haiti since 2004.
+On the police side, a Canadian police officer headed the police component in the UN's missions in Haiti from 2004 to 2019.
 That has been a significant RCMP-organized police contribution.

 Status: Canada lost its most significant military position in UN missions with the end of MINUSTAH in 2017.
 It was a colonel position as Chief of Staff.
 The UN mission was downgraded to a smaller mission, MINUJUSTH.
-However, Canada did retain the role of police commissioner and mission leader in MINUJUSTH.
+However, Canada did retain the role of police (UNPOL) Commissioner in MINUJUSTH.
 Canada lost the major opportunity to provide the Force Commander for the Mali or MINUSMA mission in January 2017 when Canada dithered and delayed on the Mali mission, with Cabinet unable to commit.
-A force package for Mali was only delivered a year-and-a-half later.
-The Force Commander position in 2017 went to a Major-General Jean-Paul Deconinck of Belgium and two years later to Lieutenant-General Gyllensporre from Sweden.
+Instead, the Force Commander position in 2017 went to a Major-General Jean-Paul Deconinck of Belgium and two years later to Lieutenant-General Gyllensporre from Sweden.
+Canada provided a force package for Mali in 2018–19.

 Conclusion: In terms of providing military leadership of UN missions, this is a major failure for Canada, especially given the illustrious history of past contributions and the contributions of other middle-power nations, including Ireland and Norway, who were fellow contenders for a Security Council seat 2021-22.
 In early 2017, the opportunity to lead the Mali mission was missed catastrophically, causing extra hardship for the UN, with the position being unfilled for two months while the UN waited in vain for a response from Canada.
 In the end, Canada did not offer anyone, though the Canadian Armed Forces had chosen a general and his executive assistant (EA).